gcc-mirror/gcc/gcc/config/tilegx/tilegx.md

   "%1 = . + 8\n\tlnk\t%0"
   [(set_attr "type" "Y1")])

-;; First step of the 3-insn sequence to materialize a position ;; independent address by adding the difference of two labels to a ;; base label in the text segment, assuming that the difference fits ;; in 32 signed bits.
+;; The next three patterns are used to to materialize a position ;; independent address by adding the difference of two labels to a ;; base label in the text segment, assuming that the difference fits ;; in 32 signed bits.